Travel 2017. Day 6. Bárcena Mayor. Saturday, September 30/17.

 The largest square has a lavadero, now dry and unused, right in the centre.
 After a leisurely stroll, it was about 2.30 p.m. and time to eat.
 Like many of the villages that we passed through, Bárcena Mayor, has its share of restaurants.
 These are fundamental to the tourist economy, and if our experience is anything to go by, they serve excellent food.
 Of the three that we saw in Bárcena Mayor, we chose Restaurante Rio Argoza set alongside the river and close to the bridge.

-The dining room is large with windows running along the river side; extending from the dining room is an open air section covered by umbrellas.
+The dining room is large with windows running along the river side and an open air extension covered by umbrellas.

-I always go for a cocido montanes (mountain stew) when I am in the north, Margaret chose trout stuffed with ham (notes).
+I always go for a cocido montañes (mountain stew) when I am in the north, Margaret chose trout stuffed with ham.
 We shared an excellent mixed salad.
 My cocido, filled with chunks of pork, white beans, potatoes was delicious as was the trout.
-With home-made bread, a glass of wine and dessert (arroz con leche: rice pudding), the bill for both of us came to Euros 40.
+With home-made bread, a glass of wine and dessert (arroz con leche: rice pudding for me, home-made pastry for Margaret), the bill for both of us came to 40 euros.